 What did they find?
 Turns out only the group who did the closed-chain strengthening with Redcord improved their throwing velocity significantly.
 On average, the throwing velocity improved by 3.4%.
 This may not sound like much, but in a 200 ft throw, from outfield to home plate, it means the ball would arrive 0.09 seconds faster.
 That could be the difference between safe and out.
 Both groups also improved in the strength measures, which means trading traditional dumbbells out for these suspension cords with handles didn’t negatively affect overall strength.

 What's the bottom line here?
-Closed-chain strengthening, with a tool like Redcord, can enhance your throwing velocity.
+Closed-chain strengthening, with a tool like the Redcord suspension system, can enhance your throwing velocity.
 And who doesn’t want to throw a little harder?
 So consider adding this type of exercise to your workout!

 Prokopy, MP, Ingersoll, CD, Nordenschild, E, Katch, FI, Gaesser GA, Weltman A. Closed-kinetic chain upper-body training improves throwing performance of NCAA Division I Softball players.
 Journal of Strength and Conditioning 2008;22(6):1790-8